leeyenter/bt4014-yelp/README.md

 ## Web App

+First, you will need to key in your Google Maps API key at `app/frontend/src/components/BusinessPage.tsx` (where it says `key=xxx`).

-In order to run the web app, there are 2 steps:
+Then, in order to run the web app, there are 2 steps:

 1. Run the backend (will take a while to load):